ory/sdk/clients/client/python/docs/ProjectApi.md

     api_instance = project_api.ProjectApi(api_client)
     project_id = "project_id_example" # str | Project ID
     event_type = "event_type_example" # str | The event type to query for
-    resolution = "4ms" # str | The resolution of the buckets  The minimum resolution is 1 hour.
+    resolution = "4M" # str | The resolution of the buckets  The minimum resolution is 1 minute.
     _from = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | The start RFC3339 date of the time window
     to = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | The end RFC3339 date of the time window